💻 No hype. No price calls. Just honest analysis from an operator mining since 2019.

 🟠 Introduction

 The S19 era is over.
-In early 2026, industrial Bitcoin miners are deploying S23 class ASICs in the 9.5–11 J/TH range, immersion-cooled machines that deliver 2 to 3 times more hash per megawatt, and increasingly diversified fleets spanning Bitmain, MicroBT, Canaan, and Bitdeer.
-This isn’t just an incremental efficiency upgrade.
-It’s a restructuring of the entire capital stack around power density, cooling constraints, and hash-per-MW economics.
+In early 2026, industrial Bitcoin miners are deploying S23 class ASICs in the 9.5–11 J/TH range, and A4 Pro Series ASICs in the 9.45-10.9 J/TH range, immersion-cooled machines that deliver 2 to 3 times more hash per megawatt, and increasingly diversified fleets spanning Bitmain, MicroBT, Canaan, and Bitdeer.

 The question operators are asking is no longer “what’s the fastest machine,” but “what combination of hardware, cooling, and power infrastructure maximizes BTC per megawatt without breaking reliability or balance sheets.”
 If you want the full breakdown of how these variables interact to determine profitability, I covered that in Mining Economics 101.